 - Why do I want to eat this?

 - How am I feeling?
 Is something bothering me or is there something I need to do or face that I’m avoiding?
 What’s triggering my desire to eat?
 Are there emotions behind my craving?

 - Am I truly hungry?
 Think about the six cues of emotional eating versus physical hunger.
 The more aware you are of your hunger cues, the more in tune you become with what your body is telling you.

 If you’re truly hungry, EAT.
 If not, keep reading!

 3. Write it down.
 Logging helps track your patterns, holds you accountable and can prevent emotional excuses from taking control.
 You can do this in an existing diary or journal, keep track on your computer, or if you're looking for a method already organized and tailored to you, try our FfL food log that is designed specifically for emotional eating.

 4. Try an alternative to eating that fulfills you emotionally.
 Consider keeping a list so when a craving really kicks in you can make a different choice without hesitation.
-Consider different environments, such as home versus work, and different emotions, such as sadness versus stress.

 If you’re bored, anxious or stressed:

 - Chew some minty gum.
 (This may sound silly, but it can have a similar effect on your psyche as eating and can alleviate stress.)